 EAPoL is the abbreviation of Extensible Authentication Protocol over LAN.
 EAPoL (Extensible Authentication Protocol over LAN) is a network authentication protocol used in 802.1x (Port Based Natwork Access Control).
 In other words, it is the encapsulation protocol used between Supplicant and Authenticator.

-As we have talked about before, in 802.1x and also in EAPoL architecture, there are three main components.
+As we have talked about before, in IEEE 802.1x Authentication Protocol there are three main components.
 These 802.1x Authentication components are given below:

 Supplicant is the host device that need to be authenticated.